Best Mattress Foundations

 Overall Thoughts:

-The GhostBed All-in-one Foundation is competitively priced, and shipping is free for clients in the contiguous United States.
-Each order includes a lifetime manufacturer's warranty for added peace of mind.
+The price of the GhostBed All-in-one Foundation starts at about $460 for a queen and shipping is free for clients in the contiguous United States.
+While all sales are final for this foundation, each order includes a lifetime manufacturer's warranty for added peace of mind.
 A 1-year warranty backs the fabric cover.

 What We Like